perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 That's probably the worst attendance record for the core team for a few years at least.
 Picking the date sooner might have meant more people could attend, but for 2 of those people probably not.
 Real life happens.

-Are there other components, tools, or criteria we should use for core?
+Are there other components, tools, or criteria we should use for the core?

 How are attendees nominated?
 There have been various approaches in recent years

 * Email people & ask on IRC: "who else should come?"
 See who bubbles up and make a list.
 Iterate.
-* For Rugby we asked people to nominate people, and I kept track in a spreadsheet, and sorted that on # votes.
+* For Rugby, we asked people to nominate people, and I kept track in a spreadsheet, and sorted that on # votes.
 One problem was that some people nominated a lot of people, and others just nominated a few people.
-* For Lyon I asked the core people to nominate up to 5 people each.
+* For Lyon, I asked the core people to nominate up to 5 people each.
 We picked the top ~10 people, and then asked them to nominate.
 * Proposal for next year: people get 10 points.
 You can put all on one person ("I really want them to be there"), or spread across several people.
 * Increasing the bus factor, mentoring new people.
 * Let people ask to be considered? "here's what I'd work on". fixed number of spots / c.f. send a newbie.
-Resolving potential attendees quickly.
+* Resolving potential attendees quickly.

 Thoughts:

 * Attending the summit is a good way to draw in people who are starting to work on tools type stuff.
-How we we ensure that we're pulling in new blood?
+How do we ensure that we're pulling in new blood?
-* There could also be tools that we'd like people to develop / start using, so pulling in those people is good.
+* There could also be tools that we'd like people to develop/start using, so pulling in those people is good.
 * Also Perl 6: ensuring the right perl 6 toolchain people are here
 * This task is never-ending, right up to the event.